Ecommerce might seem like a very straight-forward business with very few complications.

 Lack of enough details about the product is one of the major reasons customers deflect, well obviously why would they spend their money if they feel that they are not making an informed choice?

 Just giving basic details isn’t going to be enough.
 You have to have high-resolution pictures, size details, exact shade of the colour, manufacturing material and any other nitty-gritty detail you can think off.

 Another way to show product details is to share photos of how customers can use them.
 This is a much better alternative to stock images, as stock photos don’t portray real-life use.
 Source: Santoro.com

 1. Complex checkout process

 You must remember to take as little time of your consumer as possible.
 The checkout process should be straight, simple, minimal and very easy to understand.
 You can’t expect your customers to be patient enough to put up with your complex multi-step checkout system.
-(You can read more about optimizing your checkout form in our detailed guide.)

 If it takes more than 3 steps to finish the process, it’s time to redesign your checkout procedure.

 After you start implementing your checkout process, make sure to observe customer behaviour and shopping cart abandonment using analytics.
 This way you can pinpoint to where exactly you are going wrong.